moritzWa/trellis-pgvector-demo/README.md

 # Commands

-## Docker
+## Docker for running Postgres

+1. Start the docker application.
-Run `docker compose up -d` to start the docker container with the database
+2. Run `docker compose up -d` to start the docker container with the database

-Run `docker compose down` to stop the container.
+3. Run `docker compose down` to stop the container.
 This will wipe the database.

 ## Server